-1.3 Going concern
+2.3 Going concern

-The COVID-19 health outbreak financial impact can now be assessed and it is apparent that the overall affect has not been material in determining the going concern status of the MRA group and its subsidiaries.
+The COVID-19 health outbreak financial impact can now be assessed and it is apparent that the overall affect has not been material in determining the going concern status of the group headed by MRA UK Investments Limited ("the group") and its subsidiaries.
 The group is still considered to be sufficiently agile to be prepared to respond to any adverse effects that may still arise, to minimise the impact on the financial performance of the group.
+The Company continues to generate profits and is in a net assets position.

-1.4 Revenue
+2.4 Revenue

-Turnover comprises revenue recognised for the provision of health and social care residential and inpatient services and ancillary services.
+Turnover comprises revenue recognised for the provision of health and social care residential and in-patient services and ancillary services.
 Revenue is recognised exclusive of trade discounts and sales taxes.
 Revenue paid in advance is included in deferred income until the service is provided.
-Revenue in respect of services provided but not yet involced by the period end is included within accrued income.
+Revenue in respect of services provided but not yet invoiced by the period end is included within accrued income.

-1.5 Tangible fixed assets
+2.5 Tangible fixed assets